 Where possible, focus on the practical (give specific examples).
 Also, if available, include direct quotations, focused quotes that help to carry the story and convey information.

-You own your words—you are responsible for the accuracy of what you write.
-All facts, including names of persons, organizations, publications, projects, or other titles or terms of any sort must be completely accurate, not approximate.
-Dates, historical details, and technical information also must be correct.
+ANS is not responsible for fact-checking articles.
+You are responsible for the accuracy of what you write.
+All facts, including names of persons, organizations, publications, projects, or other titles or terms of any sort, should be accurate.
+Dates, historical details, and technical information should also be correct.